Top view of most addictive foods.

 Sugar

-According to this PubMed report, sugar combined with fats, acts as an opiate.
+According to a PubMed report, sugar combined with fats, acts as an opiate.
 When treated with opiate blockers, you would stop craving the combination, too.
 Sugar and fats are responsible for obesity in many individuals.
 So, you better stop over-consuming them.

 Potato Chips